ddttom/doc2web/docs/prd.md

    - Value the ability to extract and apply document styles

 4. **Knowledge Base Administrators**
-   - Maintain organizational knowledge in Word format
+   - Maintain organizational documentation in Word format
    - Need to convert documents for internal content management systems
    - Require preservation of document structure and formatting